 His uncle had families camping in his fields under tarps and cooking meals over campfires.
 He let them cut wood off his property and carry rocks to clear land.
 He paid them in vegetables.
 Some of the houses they built out of gathered stones are still standing.

 Susan Heggestad’s mother grew up on a prosperous New England farm and barely noticed the Depression had happened.
 Her family switched from selling wool to being paid in blankets by the mill that couldn’t afford cash.
 They reinstalled the old wood stove they’d replaced with “modern” equipment, and, thankfully, hadn’t thrown away, because you didn’t throw away something you might need.
-Single family members were sent back to live on the family farm to help.
-When they couldn’t sell their milk, the pivoted and made cheese.
+Single family members were sent back to live on the family farm to help, and when they couldn’t sell their milk, they pivoted and made cheese.

 “She was a child at the time,” Heggestad wrote, “and never realized there was a Depression.”